DRY NEEDLING

 • Graduate with a Master’s degree or Professional Doctorate degree in Acupuncture or Oriental Medicine that is accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).
 ACAOM is the only accreditation agency recognized for this purpose by the United States Department of Education.

-• Successfully pass three psychometrically validated NCCAOM National Board Examinations: o Foundations of Oriental Medicine o Acupuncture with Point Location o Biomedicine
+• Successfully pass three psychometrically validated NCBAHM National Board Examinations: o Foundations of Oriental Medicine o Acupuncture with Point Location o Biomedicine

-• Document completion of an NCCAOM approved course and assessment in Clean Needle Technique.
+• Document completion of an NCBAHM approved course and assessment in Clean Needle Technique.

-• Sign and be held accountable to the NCCAOM® Code of Ethics and Grounds for Professional Discipline.
+• Sign and be held accountable to the NCBAHM® Code of Ethics and Grounds for Professional Discipline.
 Failure to comply is subject to disciplinary action.
-NCCAOM National Board Certification and/or a passing score on the NCCAOM certification examinations are required for acupuncturist licensure in 46 states plus the District of Columbia.
+NCBAHM National Board Certification and/or a passing score on the NCCAOM certification examinations are required for acupuncturist licensure in 46 states plus the District of Columbia.

-What is the NCCAOM?
-The National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) is the only nationally accredited certification organization that assures entry-level competency of acupuncturists.
-The NCCAOM’s certification programs in Acupuncture and Oriental Medicine are accredited by a third-party accrediting body, National Commission for Certification Agencies (NCCA).
-The NCCAOM’s mission is to assure the safety and well-being of the public and to advance the professional practice of acupuncture and Oriental medicine by establishing and promoting national evidence-based standards of competence and credentialing.
+What is the NCBAHM?
+The National Certification Board for Acupuncture and Herbal Medicine (NCBAHM) is the only nationally accredited certification organization that assures entry-level competency of acupuncturists.
+The NCBAHMs certification programs in Acupuncture and Oriental Medicine are accredited by a third-party accrediting body, National Commission for Certification Agencies (NCCA).
+The NCBAHM’s mission is to assure the safety and well-being of the public and to advance the professional practice of acupuncture and Oriental medicine by establishing and promoting national evidence-based standards of competence and credentialing.

 (See chart below for education, clinical experience and National Boards in C O M P A R S I O N to different levels of training with Dry needling on the far right)